25 Ways to Save on Gas while Camping

 Don’t Idle

 Letting your vehicle idle uses up gas.
-Wait until you are ready to move before starting it up.
+Please wait until you are ready to move before starting it up.
 Less idling also helps reduce air pollution.

 Don’t Cruise on Hills

-Cruise control is great, but turn it off when you go up hills to prevent it from making your engine work harder than it needs to.
+Cruise control is great, but turn it off when going up hills to prevent your engine from working harder than necessary.

 cars going up a hill on I-5 in California